 The following is a more descriptive evaluation, including visual pavement ratings of each state, county, and town road being considered and/or projected to be used as a haul road, construction vehicle route or providing access to a potential facility location.
-See Appendix F for the Table of Roadway Field Evaluation (Condensed) showing a condensed version of the field evaluation, including pavement thicknesses.
-The full version of the field evaluation sheets for each roadway segment will be available as a separately bound document.
-See Appendix L for Roadway Rating Photos.
+See Appendix F of the Transportation Study for the Table of Roadway Field Evaluation showing a condensed version of the field evaluation.
+See Appendix L of the Transportation Study for Roadway Rating Photos.

 NY 60, I-90 to I-86 - The length of this segment is 25 miles.
 The asphalt pavement condition ranges from Good to Very Good between I-90 and Sinclairville and from Fair to Good from Sinclairville to I-86.
 There is heavy truck traffic between the intersections of the I-90 ramps and US 20 near Fredonia, NY.
 Speed limits vary from 45 mph to 50 mph between I-90 and US 20, 55 mph between US 20 and just north of Cassadaga, 35 mph around Maple Avenue/High Street in Cassadaga, 55 mph again from just south of Cassadaga to the school zone near Sinclairville, where it is 45 mph.
 After the school zone, the speed increases to 55 mph again until just north of the intersection of CR 50/65, changes to 35 mph around the CR 50/65 intersection and then back to 55 mph until the I-86 ramps.
 Most bridges along this route have non-conforming bridge rail.
-On one bridge between US 20 and NY 83, the shoulders narrow down to 4 feet.
+On one bridge between US 20 and

+NY 83, the shoulders narrow down to 4 feet.
 The I-86 EB and WB bridges over NY 60 near Jamestown, NY have minimum vertical clearances on NY 60 of 15 feet and 14 feet respectively.
 The total horizontal clearance under each of the I-86 bridges is 54 feet.
 The minimum width between any bridge/culvert rails along this route is 35 feet and is located just north of NY 83.
 A majority of culverts are in good shape, a few have shallow coverage while others are in deep fill.
 There are a few culverts between Maple Avenue in Cassadaga and Sylvester Road in Sinclairville that have spalling headwalls.
 There are overhead traffic signals at: